RTann95/HotelManagement/README.md

 1. ~~Now that Cockroach is running on Mac, time to get it on Docker~~
 2. ~~Get it to run on Kubernetes~~
 3. Metrics
-4. Proper validation
-5. Unit tests
-6. CI
-7. Look into other build systems (ones that make more sense than gradle but can also support spotbugs and spotless)
+4. Look into other build systems (ones that make more sense than gradle but can also support spotbugs and spotless)
+5. Play around with the namespaces and look into Istio
+6. Proper validation
+7. Unit tests
+8. CI
-7. Cleanup/TODOs
+9. Cleanup/TODOs
-8. Add more stuff
+10. Add more stuff
-9. Look into CD (maybe Spinnaker can do CD on localhost?)
+11. Look into CD (maybe Spinnaker can do CD on localhost?)

 # TODO

-1. ~~Figure out how to set up the database automatically on startup~~
-2. Find a better way to be allowed to name my own columns.
+* Find a better way to be allowed to name my own columns.
-3. Deploy all parts of the app without so many kubectl commands.
+* Deploy all parts of the app without so many kubectl commands.